folio-org/docs/content/en/docs/Users/_index.md

 Once you search for a user record, the following information appears in the User search results pane:

 -   **Active.** The status of the user.
--   **Name.** Name of the user.
-(Last Name, First Name).
+-   **Name.** Name of the user. *Last Name, First Name* or *Last Name, Preferred first name (First name)*
 -   **Barcode.** The barcode number of the user.
 -   **Patron group.** The patron group to which the user belongs.
 -   **Username.** The username of the user.
 -   **Email.** The email address of the user.

 In the **User search results** pane, click on a user record to view it.
-The User record pane displays with additional information about the user record.
+The User record pane displays additional information about the user record.
 See the sections below for more information on the accordions that appear in the user record.

 ### User information